NobpasinTumdee/local-tube/README.md

 │   │   │                       #    of truth: library, navigation, player, layout,
 │   │   │                       #    themes, favorites/playlists/tags, watch progress,
 │   │   │                       #    display prefs.
 Persists ONLY prefs to localStorage.
+│   │   │                       #    Also holds the legacy media-id migration.
+│   │   ├── useLibraryStore.ts  # 🗂️ Workspace: mounted folder handles + named presets,
+│   │   │                       #    persisted to IndexedDB via idb-keyval (handles are
+│   │   │                       #    NOT JSON-serializable).
+Invariant: everything in
+│   │   │                       #    activeHandles is permission-verified and readable.
+│   │   ├── useSettingsStore.ts # 🕶️ Privacy config: stealth shortcut, cover style,
+│   │   │                       #    hide-on-blur. isStealthActive is NEVER persisted —
+│   │   │                       #    a panic screen surviving a reload would lock you out.
+│   │   ├── useVaultStore.ts    # 🔐 Vault: encrypted membership in IndexedDB, 5-min
+│   │   │                       #    idle auto-lock.
+The CryptoKey lives in a module
+│   │   │                       #    variable, deliberately OUTSIDE the store.
 │   │   ├── useChatStore.ts     # 💬 Chat transcript — 100% VOLATILE.
 No persist(), no
 │   │   │                       #    storage API, ring-buffered at 500 messages, and the
 │   │   │                       #    single owner of every attachment Blob URL's lifetime.